zapier/zapier-platform-cli/README.md

 This is paired most often with "update" actions, where a required parameter will be a resource id.

 <a id="paging"></a>

-*Q: What's the deal with pagination?
-When is it used and how does it work?*
+### What's the deal with pagination?
+When is it used and how does it work?

-A: Paging is **only used when a trigger is part of a dynamic dropdown**.
+Paging is **only used when a trigger is part of a dynamic dropdown**.
 Depending on how many items exist and how many are returned in the first poll, it's possible that the resource the user is looking for isn't in the initial poll.
 If they hit the "see more" button, we'll increment the value of `bundle.meta.page` and poll again.

 Paging is a lot like a regular trigger except the range of items returned is dynamic.
 The most common example of this is when you can pass a `start` parameter: